kizu/stylobuild/README.md

 ### Source maps

-If you're using sourcemaps in Stylus, the plugins that do not support them would be disabled.
-Right now CSSO and pixrem would be disabled (CSSO do not support sourcemaps, pixrem do not support configuring them, so they're unusable).
+If you're using sourcemaps in Stylus, the plugins that do not support them (CSSO) would be disabled.

 ### Configuring [Autoprefixer][]